In our family, we don’t “do” subject areas. We don’t really do tests, quizzes, essays or worksheets.

 “But what if she needs to learn trigonometry or calculus?”

-Well, my answer to that is simple – if Sarah wants to or needs to learn those things at any point, I know that she has the skills needed to do so, and I know that I can help her, either directly or by putting resources in her path.
+Well, my answer to that is simple – if Ashar wants to or needs to learn those things at any point, I know that she has the skills needed to do so, and I know that I can help her, either directly or by putting resources in her path.
 (I’m looking at you, Life of Fred college series!)